nkabbara/nkabbara.github.io/docs/books/useful-not-true.md

 When someone is speaking to us, they are usually doing it through two channels, an emotional channel and a factual channel.
 We need to listen for both.

 Feelings are important, but we need to be able to separate the emotion from the dry facts.
-What's left after the dry facts are taken out are the perspectives and meanings.
+What's left after the dry facts are taken out, are the perspectives and meanings.
 Now we know what's true and what's not-true and can respond accordingly.

 I and others bond over meanings and perspectives.
 Not over facts.
 You can see the power of meanings and perspectives even if they're not-true, which they're most likely not.